SegiH/VerjIO_Excel_Report_Generator/README.md

 8. Valid alignment styles can be found in alignmentStylesObject defined in createStyleFormat().

-9. When checking the return value of createExcelReport(), if the call to createExcelReport() is made from a client side function, the result array returned by createExcelReport() must be passed down to the client control that called the server side function.
-Otherwise, the user will not see the result message.
+9. If you are calling createExcelReport() in a client callable function, you cannot alert the result using event.owner.addWarningMessage on the server side.
+Instead you must return the warning message to the script that called the client side function that executes createExcelReport().
 In the server side function that gets called from the client, the call to createExcelReport() might look like this:

        // Part of the logic from the server side function generateKPIReport() that gets called from the client side var result=createExcelReport(excelReportObj);